248.AI

 Light 300 Regular 400 Medium 500

 Inter was chosen for its optical precision and neutrality.
-At a time when most AI brands reach for geometric display faces (Söhne, GT America, Neue Haas) or eccentric serifs trying to signal sophistication, Inter steps back and lets the content lead.
-It's readable at any size, designed for screens, and quietly opinionated in its details — exactly the tone the brand needed.
+Most AI brands reach for geometric display faces (Söhne, GT America, Neue Haas) or eccentric serifs trying to signal sophistication.
+Inter steps back and lets the content lead — readable at any size, designed for screens, quietly opinionated in its details.

 Weight usage is restrained: Light for display moments where elegance matters, Regular for body copy, Medium for emphasis.
-No bold, no italic, no extrabold display.
-The hierarchy comes from size and color — not from weight acrobatics.
+Hierarchy comes from size and color, not from weight acrobatics.

 Key Design Decisions